 Parenthood: The TV series adaptation has Zeek and Camille, Adam and Kristina, and (despite some occasional strains) Julia and Joel.

 Parks and Recreation: For all the ribbing he gets from his co-workers, Jerry has been happily married for quite some time: 28 years to his beloved Gayle.
+As well as Leslie and Ben, April and Andy, and also Ron and Diane.
+In fact, every main relationship in the show is a loving and happy one.

 Pushing Daisies: Ned and Chuck, the Official Couple, though they're not actually married - they couldn't be, as she's dead on paper.
 They verged on Sickeningly Sweethearts during Season 1; Season 2 has them transition from falling in love to being in love, as they learn to negotiate the rocky parts of couplehood.
 Little things, like he accidentally killed her dad with his powers.
 Or she tricked him into bringing her father back as a mouthy zombie.
 According to Word of God They have a long, loving relationship.
 Many, many years later they finally kiss when Ned is on his deathbed and Chuck hasn't aged a day.